A topic from the subject of Environmental Chemistry in Chemistry.

 2. Aerate the water for at least 8 hours.

-3. The oxygen will help to break down organic matter and remove dissolved oxygen.
+3. The oxygen will help to break down organic matter and increase dissolved oxygen.

 Step 5: Observation

-This experiment demonstrates the key principles of waste water treatment, including sedimentation, filtration, adsorption, and aeration.
-These processes work together to remove impurities from water, making it safe for discharge into the environment or reuse.
+This experiment demonstrates the key principles of wastewater treatment, including sedimentation, filtration, adsorption, and aeration.
+These processes work together to remove impurities from water, making it safer for discharge into the environment or reuse.
+Note that this is a simplified model and industrial wastewater treatment often involves more complex processes.